-In November 2015, NSW State Govt announced the Sydney Metro City and Southwest project (part of the wider Sydney Metro line).
+In 2015, the NSW State Govt announced the Sydney Metro City and Southwest project (part of the wider Sydney Metro line).

 This new railway includes two new Metro stations in our area

 North Sydney Council is working to ensure that the arrival of this major new transport infrastructure generates the highest possible level of benefit to the North Sydney community, particularly in terms of the public domain, pedestrian safety and amenity, street life and economic activity.
 We also work with TfNSW to minimise the local impacts during construction.

 Sydney Metro is seeking approval to extend the usage of the Blues Point temporary site by an additional 12 months.
 The site would be used for the under-harbour tunnel fit out work between Barangaroo and Victoria Cross stations.

 The initial feedback from the community on the proposal has been incorporated and addressed in a modification report submitted to the Dept of Planning, Industry & Environment (DPIE).

 DPIE has now placed the modification report on exhibition until Wednesday 5 August.
 Please visit the NSW Planning Portal to view the report and provide your feedback to DPIE to consider as part of its determination.

 To sign up, or for more information, please email their community team at email@example.com with your name, address and email address.

 Sydney Metro received planning approval for Crows Nest Station in Jan 2017, and sought approval for the buildings above and adjacent to the station.
 Sydney Metro organised two community information sessions (Nov/Dec in Crows Nest).
 The concept State Significant Development application and EIS were lodged with the DPIE, exhibited until Jan 2019, and can be viewed here: https://www.planningportal.nsw.gov.au/major-projects.